DevKosov/fullstack-technical-test-altin/back/notes.md

 After setting up the project by installing its dependencies I started by the first task in hand, as described on the `read me` fixing the tests.

-## Bug-fix
+## Back end
->Bug-fix: A recent code change broke the test-suite.
+> Bug-fix: A recent code change broke the test-suite.
 First goal: make all tests green again.

 After running php artisan test, i decided to first fix the llme2etest as it looked important.